adhamsaadi/Resource-Management-System/README.md

 # Resource-Management-System
-Human and natural resource management system project written in java on netbeans ide
+Human and natural resource management system source code written in java on netbeans ide